 - In February 2020, Amazon Web Services (AWS) reported a three-day 2.3 Tbps DDoS attack.
 This multi-vector attack exploited a weakness in the connectionless lightweight directory access protocol (CLDAP), the industrial standard for accessing indices.
 AWS customers were not impacted.

-As is the case with DDoS attacks, those who engage in ransomware are often hackers from countries like China, Iran, Russia, or North Korea, which makes it difficult or impossible to prosecute them.
+Just like DDoS attacks, those who engage in ransomware are often hackers from countries like China, Iran, Russia, or North Korea, which makes it difficult or impossible to prosecute them.
 Since victims often need to pay in cryptocurrencies, like Bitcoin, tracing the recipient is difficult.

 Types of Ransomware Attacks

-How To Recognize a Ransomware Attack?
+How to Recognize a Ransomware Attack?

 - The inability to access certain files that were accessible in the past;